Friday, June 15, 2007

-María llena eres de gracia; Drama, Colombia/ USA, 2004; D: Joshua Marston, S: Catalina Sandino Moreno, Virginia Ariza, Yenny Paola Vega, Rodrigo Sánchez Borhorquez
+María llena eres de gracia; drama, Colombia / USA, 2004; D: Joshua Marston, S: Catalina Sandino Moreno, Virginia Ariza, Yenny Paola Vega, Rodrigo Sánchez Borhorquez

 Colombia.
 Maria Alvarez is a 17-year old girl working a monotone and poorly payed job of removing thorns from roses at a flower plantation.
 She lives in a small house with her mom and her sister Blanca, who has a baby child.
-After breaking up with her boyfriend and fining out she is pregnant, she quits her job and decides to accept a well payed drug smuggler position to USA.
+After breaking up with her boyfriend and finding out she is pregnant, Maria quits her job and decides to accept a well payed drug smuggler position to USA.
 She swallows 62 wrapped capsules full of drugs, taking a flight with her sister and friend Lucy.
 They get pass the custom, but Lucy can't defecate the capsules, so the two criminals kill her and slip her stomach open.
 Maria and Blanca run away and hide in the apartment of Lucy's sister.
 They get their money, but Maria decides to stay in the USA.

 Grade:+++